shichishima/obsidian-universal-cursor-hotkeys/README.md

 - **Select All Command:** Includes a dedicated "Select all" command to replace the default Ctrl+A behavior when the hotkey is reassigned.
 - **Kill Line:** Kills from the cursor to the end of the line (or end of the in-cell line inside a table).
 Consecutive kills append to the kill cache and the system clipboard.
 Works in both Live Preview and Source Mode.
 - **Yank:** Pastes from the OS clipboard at the cursor position.
 When yanking into a table cell (Live Preview or Source Mode), newlines and pipe characters are automatically converted to preserve table structure.
+- **Page Down / Page Up:** Scrolls the view down or up by one page, moving the cursor with it.

 ## How to Setup
 - **Enable the Plugin:** After installation, enable "Universal Cursor Hotkeys" in your community plugins list.